 I grew up in an intellectual family, where criticism and sharing your opinion was part of life – it was a case of ‘she who speaks first, wins’.
 Over the years, I’ve (mostly) let go of this habit, and learned to listen more than I talk – there’s a reason we have two ears and one mouth.
 This step alone has transformed my love life.

 I am no longer afraid of what people say, because I’ve learned to ‘fill my love tank’ and be kind to myself no matter what.
-I do this through acts of self-love, like manifestation journalling, meditation, prayer, counselling and holding or praising myself when times are tough.
-Read more on how to stop self-criticism.
+I do this through acts of self-love, like journalling, meditation, prayer, counselling and holding or praising myself when times are tough.
+I also put positive words around me as posters, read inspiring quotes daily and play and sing uplifting music.

 Words have been my greatest wounding, and medicine.
-Perhaps it’s because I have a Karmic 13/4 Destiny in my name, which requires me to use words wisely.
+Perhaps it’s because I have a Karmic 13/4 Destiny in my name, which requires me to use words wisely instead of focusing on the negative.
 Read more on Karmic 13, 15, 16 and 19 numerology.

-Here are 7 statements that changed my life, for better or for worse:
+Here are 7 statements that changed my life, for better or for worse.
+It’s amazing how just a few words can make such a difference!

 1) Your mother’s crazy.
 My Dad used to say this as a joke.
 Ironically, he and I are telepathic (read more).
 I grew up with mixed feelings about being female, because I had relatives who could see or feel ghosts.
 Some were put on anti-depressants or given electroshock therapy.
 I tried so hard to avoid their fate, that I dissociated from my femininity and intuition until my 20’s.
 No wonder I had such bad period pain and didn’t have children until now.
-I was totally sceptical of psychics (see statement 6 below).
-A spiritual look at conception
+I was sceptical of psychics and anything I couldn’t prove with science (see statement 6 below).

 Now I know that ‘crazy is subjective’.
 As one of my favourite school teachers Ms Krauth used to say, ‘blessed are the cracked, for they let in the light’ (attributed to Groucho Marx or Spike Milligan).
 These days, when other people tell me I’m mad for running a business, charging for psychic readings, or listening to my inner voice, I see this as a sign I’m on track!
 Read more on staying Zen under criticism.